 Stephanie has worked for Ofsted Outstanding rated training providers and set up employer providers.
-She joined GVC in 2018 to advise our brands such as Ladbrokes Coral, Bwin, Gala Bingo, Foxy Bingo etc. on how apprenticeships can support new and existing colleagues with their development.
+She joined Entain Group (previously known as GVC) in 2018, to advise our brands such as Ladbrokes Coral, Bwin, Gala Bingo, Foxy Bingo etc. on how apprenticeships can support new and existing colleagues with their development.

 Global Apprentice Lead, GSK and LAAN Representative on the Diversity Champions Network

 Having worked in generalist HR roles in Alstom, BUPA and BHP Billiton, I moved to GSK and was the Site HR Lead at their Ulverston manufacturing base.
 Whilst in this role I developed a keen interest in talent management and career development.
 Having established an apprentice scheme at the Site, I followed this passion and progressed to a role in GSK’s Talent Management Centre of Excellence, developing and growing their apprentice early talent route across multiple businesses and geographies.
 This award winning scheme is now helping 100+ people per year find paths into GSK and enabling them to progress their careers.
 I am also Chair of the Life Science Trailblazer.
 Having been based in the North West for a number of years I am a member of the NWAAN however as my job role is requiring more time to be spent at GSK HQ, I am looking to join the local London AAN here.

 I split my time between GSK’s Head Office in Brentford, home in Manchester and sitting on the train.

 Founder & CTO, Astro